Fit as a Mama Bear

 The Benefits Of Strong Glutes

-Below are the most common strong glutes benefits you’ll notice.
-However, keep in mind that the glutes muscles need to be trained in a variety of planes as well as with a variety of loads and volume.
+Keep in mind that your glute training needs to occur in a variety of planes as well as with a variety of loads and volumes.

 Especially as moms, our posture tends to be based on how we're carrying our kids.
 Instead of using our muscles, we lean to different sides of our body to support our babes.

-One of the biggest benefits of strong glutes is that it can help improve your posture, thus alleviating back pain.
+One of the biggest benefits of glute exercises and training them as a whole (not just hip extension) is that they can help improve your posture, thus alleviating back pain.

-Glutes help pull your pelvis back into place and takes tension off of your lower back.
+Glutes help pull your pelvis back into place and take tension off of your lower back.
 This, combined with strengthening the anterior core and upper back can improve posture greatly.

 Here's a bit more info on glutes and back pain.